jaycapist/jaycapist.github.io/essays/ics314-reflection.md

 date: 2024-12-18
 published: true
 labels:
+  - Project Manapement
+  - Coding Standards
+  - Design Patterns
+  - Reflection
   - Software Engineering
   - Web Application Development
-  - Agile Project Manapement
-  - Coding Standards
-  - Design Patterns
 ---

 Throughout ICS314, what we worked on was considered web application development.
 This may seem rather odd in a class titled 'Software Engineering I'.
 However, the concepts that we have learned are applicable to more than just web application development.
 Reflecting on the course material thus far, I recognise some ideas that applied to projects I have done previous to this class.